jayneebell/jayneebell/README.md

 - 👋 Hi, I’m @jayneebell
 - 👀 I’m interested in learning new things and creating unique projects.
-- 🌱 I’m currently learning HTML/CSS and JS.
+- 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on new websites.
 - 📫 Reach me via email at jayneebell1205@gmail.com